chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 result in /bin/sh returning a non-zero exit code, and the execution will fail, terminating any chef-client run.

-While the utility of translating boolean values to interpreter exit codes is debatable within a resource executed at recipe scope, it is consistent with the much more useful guard behavior described in the previous example.
+While the utility of translating Boolean values to interpreter exit codes is debatable within a resource executed at recipe scope, it is consistent with the much more useful guard behavior described in the previous example.

-Contrast this to the existing powershell\_script resource, which does not interpolate boolean results of scripts to exit codes consistent with truth or falsity in any context.
+Contrast this to the existing powershell\_script resource, which does not interpolate Boolean results of scripts to exit codes consistent with truth or falsity in any context.
 The added interpolation for powershell\_script rectifies the deficiency in this resource compared to bash and the other Unix shell-based resources.

 ### Symmetry with Unix shells
-The result is a behavior similar to the bash or sh interpreters, where the boolean-like result of the test command causes the interpreter process to exit with 0 if the test command resulted in a true result, 1 otherwise, assuming the test command was the last line of the script.
+The result is a behavior similar to the bash or sh interpreters, where the Boolean-like result of the test command causes the interpreter process to exit with 0 if the test command resulted in a true result, 1 otherwise, assuming the test command was the last line of the script.